crusher-dev/crusher/README.md

   </div>
 <br />

-[Crusher](https://crusher.dev) 🦖 is a all in one, faster testing framework, an modern replacement to traditional workflows using cypress, selenium, etc.
+[Crusher](https://crusher.dev) 🦖 is an all in one, faster testing framework, an modern replacement to traditional workflows using cypress, selenium, etc.

 **Create, run and debug tests** with dead simple workflow, use **low-code or code**.
 We're reimagining testing to make it blazingly simple, fast and effective.